Tiago Tomás: VfB Stuttgart loan

 On 30 January 2022, Tomás was loaned to VfB Stuttgart until June 2023 with a buying option.
 He played his first match in the Bundesliga six days later, replacing Chris Führich for the final ten minutes of the 3–2 home loss to Eintracht Frankfurt.
 He scored twice in his next appearance, but was unable to keep his team from a 4–2 defeat at Bayer Leverkusen.

 In the 2022–23 campaign, Tomás helped the Mercedes-Benz Arena club to avoid relegation via the playoffs, with the player coming from the bench in both legs of the 6–1 aggregate win over Hamburger SV.
 On 16 June 2023, Stuttgart did not exercise its option and he left, thanking the organisation for "believing in me when no one else did".

 VfL Wolfsburg

 On 5 July 2023, Tomás signed a four-year contract with VfL Wolfsburg also of the German top division, for a fee of €8.8 million which could rise to €10.3 million with add-ons; Sporting were also entitled to 15% of any future transfer.
 He scored two of his three goals of his first season on 13 August, in the 6–0 away rout of amateurs Makkabi Berlin in the opening round of the DFB-Pokal.

 Tomás scored six times in the following campaign, also providing two assists.

 Return to Stuttgart

 On 16 August 2025, Tomás returned to Stuttgart on a four-year deal.
 He scored in the first match upon returning, but in a 2–1 away loss against 1.
 FC Union Berlin; his was a late consolation goal after a Ilyas Ansah brace in the first half.

+Tomás' father died in January 2026, when he was 23.
+On 19 February, he broke down in tears after closing the 4–1 victory at Celtic in the Europa League knockout phase play-offs; he had already shown emotion in the league match against 1.
+FC Köln five days before upon his return.